October is National Substance Abuse Prevention Month

-The month of October is recognized as National Substance Abuse Prevention Month, an observance designed to highlight the importance of prevention and promote healthy and safe communities.
+The month of October is National Substance Abuse Prevention Month, an observance designed to highlight the importance of prevention and promote healthy and safe communities.

 According to the National Survey on Drug Use and Health (NSDUH), nearly 20 million Americans, aged 12 and older, struggle with substance use disorders.

-Early intervention and prevention are key factors in stemming the epidemic of addiction.
+Early intervention and prevention are vital factors in stemming the epidemic of addiction.

 Some of the prevention methods include the following: